josh-hs-ko/Thesis/README.md

 Various ways to construct isomorphisms in `Fun`.

 #### Prelude.InverseImage
-Definition of inverse images of a function, and definition of set-theoretic pullbacks in terms of inverse images.
+Definition of inverse images of a function, and definitions of set-theoretic pullbacks in terms of inverse images and quotients.

 #### Prelude.Preorder
 Converse of preorders, setoids derived from preorders, implication as a preorder, and indirect reasoning combinators.